-We are inching closer and closer to the start of high school!
+We are inching closer and closer to the start of homeschool high school!
 I have already shared my Course Record Form and my Volunteer Log with you.
-Today I have another high school record keeping tool for you–a book log.
+Today I have another record keeping tool for you–a high school book log.

 This is a simple concept: your student reads a book, then he or she records it on the form.
 All you need to track is the book title and author.
 When your student graduates, you will have record of his homeschool high school reading list.